 - Be given opportunities to engage with French popular media.

 - Participate in organised events such as Modern Foreign Languages day.

-At St Joseph’s children in KS2 learn French through the scheme of work Salut!
+At St Joseph’s, children in KS2 learn French through the scheme of work Salut!
 Each half term has a different topic taught through a discreet lesson.
-In order to help children develop their understanding of French, make connections and deepen their understanding we have designed a broad and balanced progressive curriculum which builds upon prior knowledge and develops new concepts.
+In order to help children develop their understanding of French, make connections and deepen their understanding we have designed a broad and balanced curriculum which builds upon prior knowledge and develops new concepts.
 Lessons are presented in a fun and friendly way, to help the children engage in learning French.
 The lessons include games, to help children build listening and reading skills.
 For each unit there is a simple catchy song and a story to help the children engage and develop their understanding of French.